Dark and light green leaves

 In the early 1960s, City officials realized the need to expand and to provide an environment suitable for the animals.
 The Salisbury Zoo Commission was established in 1967 to assist with the development of the park.
 Fences were extended, shelters were built and professional landscaping began.
 In 1970, the first professional zoo director was hired.

 In 1972, a local car dealer, Oliphant Car Dealership, donated a baby elephant called “Ollie” from Thailand.
-Two female Andean bears and one male were also acquired.
+Two female Andean bears and one male were acquired not long after that.

 wolf walking